 Employs counseling skills for dealing with troubled students and is able to establish good working relationships with a diverse student population.

 Meets with and advises students during the summer months to support course selection for Autumn courses.

 Assists senior staff members with summer pre-registration processes, summer placement exams, accreditation exams, online advising materials, and Orientation Week preparation.

-Interacts with students within Housing and Residence Life (pending COVID-19 restrictions being lifted) â“ one meal per week at House Tables, once a week walk-in hours in the Residence Halls, and two additional points of engagement with the housing community per quarter.
+Interacts with students within Housing & Residence Life â“ one meal per week at House Tables, once a week walk-in hours in the Residence Halls, and two additional points of engagement with the housing community per quarter.

 Documents and processes special approvals to studentsâ™ degree programs as necessary.